 The Pattern Search interface allows for finding instances of melodic patterns within the solos encoded in the Weimar Jazz Database, in the Charlie Parker Omnibook as well as within the melodies contained in the Essen Folksong Database.
 By selecting the database in the select box on the top right the user is provided with two slightly different search interfaces.
 In the simplest case, one enters a search pattern and chooses a corresponding transformation in the primary search box.
 Search results can be constrained by using an optional secondary search or by selecting one or more metadata filters.
 Corresponding score and audio (only Weimar Jazz Database) snippets allow for visual and aural inspection of the found pattern instances.

 The search pattern has to be specified as a list of space or comma separated elements together with a corresponding transformation.
 Exceptions are the transformations Chordal Diatonic Pitch Class, Extended Chordal Diatonic Pitch Class and Tonal Diatonic Pitch Class with the search pattern specified as a single string without separators.
 See Search pattern syntax and Suitable transformations for a detailed explanation.
 To aide with search pattern specification the pattern is validated instantly if it satisfies simple pattern syntax.
 Moving the mouse over the icon right to the input field hints are given

-To generate audio and score files, the corresponding checkboxes have to be activated.
-Although they are turned on by default, there can be cases where the result set is very large and it is therefore helpful to disable both of them as generating audio and score files can take a considerable amount of time.
-With both checkboxes disabled the search results should be displayed after only a couple of seconds allowing for a first examination of the results.
-To start a new search by ignoring cached results, audio and score files included, you have to tick the 'Re-generate cached results' checkbox.
+To generate audio and score files, the checkboxes have to be activated.
+There can be cases where the result set is very large and it is therefore helpful to disable both of them as generating audio and score files can take a considerable amount of time.
+With both checkboxes disabled the search results should be displayed after a couple of seconds allowing for a first examination of the results.
+To start a new search with audio and/or score files included activate the corresponding checkboxes and click the 'Search' button.

 To get a more comprehensive picture, the generated scores and audio excerpts can be enhanced by up to 10 tone events before and after a pattern instance in both score and audio files.